yozyyyqls/android-interview-questions/README.md

 #### Base

 * **Why does an Android App lag?** - [Learn from here](https://amitshekhar.me/blog/android-app-lag)
+	1. The GC is running frequently.
+		- The time for which the GC is running the actual app is not running.
+		- The Android app updates UI every `16ms` for smooth UI redenring.
+If the GC runs for more time, the app will be unabled to update the UI in time and will skip a few frames, so it seems that the app is lagging.
+		- If the object allocation and deallocation occur on the regular basis, it means that the GC will run on a regular basis to realese memory.
+	2. Do a lot of work on the main thread.
+		- Basically, the system tries to redraw the UI every `16ms`.
+		- If our task on the main thread takes more than 16ms, such as 26ms.
+Then the system tries to updates the UI but it wasn't ready.
+It will not refresh anything.
+There will be a **frame drop**.
+- **How to avoid the Android app lagging issue?**
+	1. Reduce the GC running time.
+		- Do not allocate any object if it's not required.
+		- Use the concept of object pools to reuse the memory.
+		- Do not leak contexts in inner classes.
+	2. Do not do so much work on the main thread.
+		- Transfer the heavy work to the background thread.

 * **What is `Context`?
 How is it used?** - [Context In Android Application](https://amitshekhar.me/blog/context-in-android-application)